dizzybeaver/SIMA/context/shared/File-Standards.md

 **Triggers:**
 - File exceeds 250 lines
-- Do not go over 400 lines at all costs or you will lose 22% of file due to truncation
+- Do not go over 399 lines at all costs or you will lose 22% of file due to truncation
+- Do not make file more than 399 lines You will lose 22% of file - verfied.
 - Multiple distinct topics
 - Unrelated functionality
 - Complex navigation